 AMD Ryzen 3rd Generation specs

 Now that the AMD Ryzen 3rd Generation lineup has been released, we know exactly what’s inside these new 7nm processors for consumers.
-That is, we should see significant performance bumps, with power consumption taking a nosedive.
+You should experience significant performance bumps, with power consumption taking a nosedive.
 Improvements all around.

-The 7nm Zen 2 architecture found in AMD Ryzen 3rd Generation processors not only allows AMD to lower TDP down to just 65W in the Ryzen 5 3600 and the Ryzen 7 3700X, but it also brings about a considerable 15% improvement to IPC (instructions per clock) performance.
-This should see single core performance skyrocket, resulting in some of the best processors for gaming.
+The 7nm Zen 2 architecture found in AMD Ryzen 3rd Generation processors not only allows AMD to bring TDP down to just 65W in the Ryzen 5 3600 and the Ryzen 7 3700X, but it also implements a considerable 15% improvement to IPC (instructions per clock) performance.
+This should see performance go up, resulting in some of the best processors for gaming.

-On the high-end, there’s the Ryzen 9 3950X, an absolute beast of a processor rocking 16-cores and 32-threads, with a 4.7GHz boost clock.
-These specs are impressive in their own right, but what really takes it to the next level is that it manages to do it with a 105W TDP.
+On the high-end, there’s the Ryzen 9 3950X, an absolute monster of a processor sporting 16-cores and 32-threads, with a 4.7GHz boost clock.
+These specs are stunning in their own right, but what really takes it to the next level is that it manages to do it with a relatively low 105W TDP.